I think of EDUCATION as the process of developing skills; I think of EDUaction as the process of activating those skills to make a difference.

 It has clearly withstood the test of time!

-A message from the late, great comedian and sometime philosopher, George Carlin; it has been a few years since he wrote this, but much of it seems to still ring true...see if you agree:
+I always think about this message from the late, great comedian and sometime philosopher, George Carlin; it has been a few years since he wrote this, but much of it seems to still ring true...see if you agree:

 The paradox of our time in history is that we have taller buildings but shorter tempers, wider freeways but narrow viewpoints.